fosslight/hub-guide-en/tutorial/1_project/5_security/README.md

 # Security Tab
 <div class="note">
-In the Security tab, you can check and manage the status of actions for each CVE ID for OSS with a vulnerability score above the threshold based on the BOM tab in the Identification stage. <br>
+In the Security tab, you can check and manage the status of actions for each CVE ID for OSS with a vulnerability score above the threshold based on the SBOM tab in the Identification stage. <br>
     • The threshold for the Vulnerability Score can be set in Code Management > 760 (Security Vulnerability Score).
 </div>